djannot/spark-build/docs/kerberos.md

         dcos package install --options=/path/to/options.json spark

+1. Make sure your keytab is accessible from the DC/OS [Secret Store][https://docs.mesosphere.com/latest/security/secrets/].

 1. If you've enabled the history server via `history-server.enabled`, you must also configure the principal and keytab for the history server.  **WARNING**: The keytab contains secrets, in the current history server package the keytab is not stored securely.
 See [Limitations][9]

     Base64 encode your keytab: